IFA helps solve complicated feed rations for progressive Idaho bison ranchers

 “Intermountain Bison is one of IFA’s largest customers and youngest customers.
 They are raising bison on several ranches in the Swan Valley, Malad and Salmon areas of Idaho as well as South Dakota.
 IFA is sending minerals from our Lewiston Mill and commodities from our Trenton Mill and Dr. Jared Judy has worked closely on developing rations to help them succeed.”

-– Rex Larson
+– Rex Larsen

 David Adams, President of Intermountain Bison, said they are very confident in their daily gains achieved at a reasonable cost thanks to IFA.
 Feed lot manager Brock Vadnais agrees:

 “We’ve tried all sorts of things and eventually got the gains, but at an astronomical price.
 With Dr. Judy we are getting more gains for less, raising these unpredictable animals that are not domesticated.”

 Bison ranching has its inherent challenges.
 The herds need adequate space to roam and strong iron fencing on the feed lots.

 “We don’t mess with bison cows at all during calving,” said Brock.
 And they never wrangle the bulls on horseback.
 “They know how to use those horns,” he said.